 For a long time, Windows and Mac users have had to make do with third-party Instagram clients.
 The social network has finally released an official app for Windows 10, which works on both phones and desktops.

 But bad news, folks.
 You still can’t upload images from the desktop app.
 You can browse your feed, comment and like photos, and even send direct messages to friends.
 But how dare you want to upload photos to a photo-sharing social network?
+Even now, the workaround hack site Gramblr seems to be your best bet to upload photos to Instagram from a desktop.

 Download — Instagram for Windows 10 (Free)